 Finding quality information about soft serve ice cream machines is difficult, especially when you are just starting out.
-This post will answer many FAQ's when deciding which soft serve ice cream machine is best for your shop.
+This post will answer many FAQ's when deciding whether to buy a soft serve ice cream machine and which one is best for your shop.

 Before exploring the different machine options, consider the following:

 - What type of product you want to sell